-His gig in Allen is similar to his other shows.
-He books retirement homes, private dinners and clubs nationwide.
+Today, Brooks books retirement homes, private dinners and clubs nationwide.
 Because Elmo and Patsy Shropshire, a bluegrass husband-wife act, actually sang the hit, Brooks is basically a cover artist to his own work, which is OK with Brooks.

 He said a woman at a retirement home found his business card and called to book him.

 "The lady asked, 'What exactly do you do?
 Well, I tell the story behind my songs before I sing them.' " he said.
 "And the lady said, 'Oh, we wouldn't want you to sing.
 We just want to know whatever prompted you to write such a morbid song and how you ever got it played on the radio.'

 "OK, I'll charge you for that."

 Brooks acknowledges that the song's lyrics weren't kind to Grandma.
 At one point, the Gray Panthers, a senior citizens activist group, thought Grandma's demise was in bad taste.